cutetoast/BookingSystem1/simple-booking-system/user-story.md

 - The system should not allow selecting a past date/time for a new booking.
 - Users can view their past booking history.
 - If a booking request is rejected, the user must wait (e.g., 15 mins) before trying again for the same time slot.
+- Unconfirmed bookings should be auto-cancelled if the admin doesn't approve them within 2 hours.

 **Acceptance Criteria**: